Wake Forest vs. NC State NCAA Football Odds, Plays and Insights | November 13, 2021

 NC State Stats and Trends

-- NC State has six wins against the spread in nine games this year.

-- The Wolf Pack have been underdogs by 2 points or more once this season and covered the spread.
+- This season, the Wolf Pack won ATS in their only game as an underdog of 2 points or more.

-- NC State's games this season have hit the over on four of nine set point totals (44.4%).
+- NC State has hit the over in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- The Wolf Pack have seven giveaways this season, while the Demon Deacons have 18 takeaways .
+- This year the Wolf Pack have seven turnovers, 11 fewer than the Demon Deacons have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.